-SustainabilityNext is India’s unique four-year old platform that advocates the power of responsible business in mitigating social and ecological challenges.
+SustainabilityNext is India’s unique five-year old platform that advocates the power of responsible business in mitigating social and ecological challenges.

 It promotes the belief that India can achieve a fine balance between growth and development and business has an important role to play in it.

 It also promotes the belief that India has the capability to reverse its ecological footprint to 1970 levels by 2030.

 The SN team has published more than 50 issues of the monthly e-magazine with varying readership between 25,000 and 50,000 for each issue.

 From October 2017, it will be a fortnightly with a fresh look.

 Efforts are on to take the readership to 100,000 by end of 2018 and to a million by 2020.